yuki-kimoto/SPVM-solo/README.md

 Now I only print the result of **token reduction** and **abstract syntax tree**.

-The following source code output:
+The above source code output:

 ```
 [Token reduction]